mendix/UnitTesting/README.md

 - Import the module in your project (from the Mendix AppStore or by downloading and exporting the module from this project)
 - Download the latest Community Commons module in your project
 - Map the module role 'TestRunner' to the applicable user roles in your application
-- Add the 'UnitTestOverview' microflow to your navigation structure
+- Add the 'UnitTestOverview' microflow to your navigation structure or include the 'UnitTestOverview' snippet to a custom page.
+- [Optional for including JUnit tests] Set the `UnitTesting.FindJUnitTests` constant to true.
+(Please take [Project settings regarding Cloud Security](https://docs.mendix.com/mendixcloud/java-in-the-cloud#emulate-cloud-security) and  [Security Constraits in the Mendix Cloud](https://docs.mendix.com/mendixcloud/security-constraints-in-the-mendix-cloud) into consideration)
 - [Optional for remote unit test run API] Add the 'Startup' flow to your models startup sequence
 - [Optional for remote unit test run API] Set the constants `UnitTesting.RemoteApiEnabled` to `true` and provide a password to `UnitTesting.RemoteApiPassword`
 - [Optional for remote unit test run API] When hosting in a cloud node or on premise; open a request handler on the `unittests/` path

 ## Usage

 Running unittests is quite trivial.
 First navigate to the 'Test Suite Overview'.
-On the top of this form there is an overview of testsuites.
+On the left side of the page there is an overview of testsuites.
 A testsuite reflects all unittests that are available in a module of your project.
-When selecting a testsuite, all unit tests inside the test suite are displayed at the bottom of the screen, including their last result if applicable.
+When selecting a testsuite, all unit tests inside the test suite are displayed, including their last result if applicable.

+Use the `Refresh` button to have all available unit tests in the project listed.

-The `Run all unit tests` button finds and runs all unit tests in the selected test suite.
-When unit tests are running, the progress will be tracked in the grid below the button.
+Use the `Run all` button to run all unit tests or all unit tests in the selected test suite (module).
+When unit tests are running, the progress will be tracked.

-The `Rerun selected test (class)` runs the unit test currently selected.
+You can also run a test individually.
 If a JUnit test class is selected, all tests in the test class are run another time.

-The `View result` button displays additional details about the unit test result, such as the last step and exception stacktraces.
+When a unit test has been ran, additional details about the unit test result will appear.
+E.g. success, failure and exception stacktraces.

-As example, try running all unit tests in the UnitTesting module.
-Those should be available by default.
+As an example, try running all unit tests in the UnitTesting module.
+Those are available by default.

 ## Creating Unit Tests